textpotential/bibliarchic/intro.md

 **Medium Matters **

 In *Understanding Media: The Extensions of Man*,[^10] Marshall McLuhan points us toward the cracks in the reign of print, that illustrious descendent of the codex, in the face of an emerging electronic age.
 McLuhan reminds us that technologies (media) are extensions of ourselves and that the message of every medium is its effect on our social relations.[^11]

 ![](media/image4.tiff){width="6.5in" height="3.1791666666666667in"}

 Beyond the obvious and important entanglement of form and content, McLuhan emphasizes the impact of technologies on human relationship with the world and one another through a ‘change of scale’ not simply a newness of kind.[^12]

 ![](media/image5.tiff){width="6.5in" height="1.3527777777777779in"}

 Here, McLuhan challenges our binary tendencies between new and old and suggests that media emerge as a change in ‘existing processes’ that inevitably have social consequences.
 It is precisely this change in existing processes we find in the amplification of non-linear access from the emergence of the codex to the ubiquity of digital search.
 McLuhan suggests that the content of every ‘new’ medium is another existing medium.[^13] Just as the codex performed the multiple columns per page of a scroll, so internet search performs and amplifies the print index.
 I refer to this phenomenon of media building upon and containing its predecessors as *material media translation*.
 The language of translation is helpful here because it signals that all media transformations involve a negotiation between new and old with inevitable loss and gain.
 I use the phrase 'material media' to qualify this translation to differentiate this process from the common process of translation of texts into other forms of media such as sound and film.
-In material media translation, it is the materiality of the interface of the medium that is translated, not simply its 'content,' whatever that might entail.
+In material media translation, it is the materiality of the interface of the medium that is translated, not simply its 'content,'whatever that might entail.

 My favorite material metaphor for this process of material media translation is a palimpsest, a manuscript that has been written on, erased, and then written on again.
 With each new medium writing over an existing medium (or many media) with only partial erasure, material media translation enacts a kind of palimpsest.
 Below is an image of a page from *Codex Ephraemi Rescriptus*,[^14] a fifth century manuscript of biblical texts in Greek, washed and written over in the 12th century with Greek translations of the fourth century Syriac writings of Ephrem the Syrian.
 This beautiful material enactment of palimpsest, two column miniscule Greek translations of Syriac over single column uncial Greek biblical texts, illustrates marvelously the process of emerging media building upon existing structures to make something new.

 ![](media/image6.tiff){width="6.5in" height="4.875in"}

 **Figure 1: Image of Codex Ephraemi Rescriptus 1v**[^15]

 In light of this process of material media translation as palimpsest, remembering bible's rich media history will provide a helpful context and data for imagining how bible might be practiced as interface amidst the changing reading dispositions of our emerging media age.
 The material media translation of book from manuscript page to mobile screen already has and will continue to shape our reading practices.
 Focusing on book as interface, a space for encounter, will highlight the importance of the materiality of these interfaces in producing our reading practices.

 [^1]: Colin H. Roberts and T. C. Skeat. *The Birth of Codex* (London:
     Oxford University Press, 1970).